hahacen/Ann_leasing-website/README.md

 - **Regulatory Agencies**: Entities governing subleasing, housing standards, and online platforms.
 - **Educational Institutions**: Universities with vested interests in student housing options.

-## Expected Deliverables

-- **Initial Deliverable**: A web platform tailored for Ann Arbor student apartments, focusing on basic search, list functionalities, user and database management, data privacy, and security measures.
-- **Stretch Goals**: Virtual tour capabilities, a rating and review system, advanced matching algorithms, and a mobile application version.

 ### Scope

-#### In Scope

-- Development of the web platform with basic functionalities.
-- Basic UI/UX design.
-- User and database management.

-#### Out of Scope

-- Financial transactions for subleases.
-- Legal issues related to leasing.

 ## Technologies & Research Methods